 Greg Reitz, Founder and Principal, LEED AP

-Greg Reitz is Principal and Co-Founder of REthink Development, a development and consulting company focused on sustainable, LEED-certified projects.
+Greg Reitz is Principal and Co-Founder of REthink Development.
+He leads the Santa Barbara development practice.
 He applies his knowledge of cost-effective green building strategies to all of REthink’s projects.
 In 2009, Greg was selected as a Green Leader by the California Real Estate Journal.

 As a principal for REthink Development, Reitz was responsible for ensuring REthink’s Cherokee Studios mixed use development project in Hollywood was designed to achieve LEED Platinum.
 He has also consulted for the first LEED for Existing Buildings hotel in the country, The Ambrose, in Santa Monica, and for the Walt Disney Company’s new 56-acre, $500 million green soundstage project.